topoftheyear/Byte-le-Royale-2019/sphinx/stations.md

 The stations will take the primary imports and use them to produce the stated output.
 In addition, the secondary product will help speed up the production.

 Note: the Black Market Stations and the Secure Station don't have imports or produce anything; they only sell modules.
+With the exception that Black Markets will also purchase illegal salvage.

 [](_static/simple_station.png)
 ## Station API